hiralalrathor/evantsystem/README.md

 1. Login as organizer.
 2. Open Organizer > Manage My Events.
-3. Submit a new event proposal.
+3. Submit a new event proposal with an optional event image upload or picture URL.
 4. Logout and login as admin.
 5. Open Admin > Event Approvals.
 6. Approve the event.